-- Quickly launch our own independent investigation of your car accident to recover all available evidence
+- Quickly launch our independent investigation of your car accident to recover all available evidence.

-- Work with accident reconstruction experts to help build a strong, persuasive case showing how your wreck occurred and identifying the party or parties at fault for your injuries
+- Work with accident reconstruction experts to help build a robust and persuasive case showing how your wreck occurred and identifying the party or parties at fault for your injuries.

-- Vigorously pursuing a settlement that provides you with full compensation for your past and future damages, while preparing your case to go to trial if necessary
+- Vigorously pursuing a settlement that provides you with total compensation for your past and future damages while preparing your case to go to trial if necessary.

-At Mann, Wyatt & Tanksley Injury Attorneys, we understand that being seriously injured in a car accident can place a significant financial burden on you and your family.
+At Mann Wyatt Tanksley Injury Attorneys, we understand that being seriously injured or losing a loved one in a car accident can place a significant financial burden on you and your family.
 That’s why our firm offers free initial consultations.
-When you choose us to represent you in your car accident case, you owe us no fees unless and until we obtain payment for you.
+Then, when you choose us to represent you in your car accident case, you owe us no fees unless and until we obtain payment for you.

 Pursuing Full Compensation in Your Car Accident Claim

-When you’ve been injured in a car accident that was caused by someone else’s negligence or recklessness, you may be entitled to financial compensation for your injuries and damages.
+You may be entitled to financial compensation for your injuries and damages when you’ve been injured in a car accident caused by someone else’s negligence or recklessness.
 Losses that you can receive compensation for include: